-The message may include a request for the Source LMF to terminate a specific user plane connection to the UE and the Target LMF identification.
+If this step is to terminate the LCS-UP connection of the LMF, the message includes an indication of LCS-UP connection termination for the LMF to terminate the user plane connection to the UE.

+If this step is to trigger LMF relocation, the message should include the target LMF identifier, which is selected by source LMF in step 0 or by AMF in step 2, to inidicate source LMF to transfer location context(s) to the selected target LMF.

 Alternatively, it may include information about AMF reallocation.

-NOTE 2: AMF relocation does not necessarily always cause LMF reselection, the AMF relocation information can keep the LMF informed.4-5.
-[Conditional] The source LMF may invoke an Nlmf_Location_LocationContextTransfer Request service operation towards the target LMF to provide the current location context(s) of the UE, if there is user plane based periodic and triggered UE location events report context(s).
+NOTE 2: AMF relocation does not necessarily always cause LMF reselection, the AMF relocation information can keep the LMF informed.

+4. [Conditional] Based on the target LMF identification in the request of step 3, the source LMF should invoke an Nlmf_Location_LocationContextTransfer Request service operation towards the target LMF to provide an indication of user plane connection existing and the current user plane based location context(s) of the UE to the target LMF if there is user plane based periodic and triggered UE location events report context(s).

+4a.
+[Conditional] If target LMF decides to perfom user plane positioning for the UE, Steps 2-8 of figure 6.18.1-1 are performed between AMF (or Target AMF), UE, and Target LMF with addition that UE also stops using the old user plane connection connection to Source LMF.

+To guarantee that only LCS-UPP connection establishment message from target LMF can be sent to the UE which has already an LCS-UPP connection, AMF forwards LCS-UPP connection establishment message only from Target LMF to the UE and AMF should reject the request from other LMF with proper failures.

-The target LMF informs source LMF of the location context transfer operation results.
+5. The target LMF informs source LMF of the location context transfer operation results.